Light-Cone Gauge in Non-Relativistic AdS$_5\times$S$^5$ String Theory: Uniform light-cone gauge in the large and limit

-where $a$ is the gauge parameter and $\kappa$ is a \emph{non-zero} real number which appears later in (\ref{winding_eqn}), since it parametrises the twisted BMN-like solution found in \cite{Andrea_JuanMiguel}.
-This choice of $K$ avoids the appearance in the action of imaginary units, and it canonically normalises, up to an overall factor, the quadratic free Hamiltonian.
+where $a$ is the gauge parameter and $\kappa$ is a \emph{non-zero} real number, entering the twisted BMN-like solution, which will be presented later in (\ref{winding_eqn}).
+This constant is real because the argument inside the square root is never negative for $0\leq a \leq 1$.
+This choice of $K$ avoids the appearance in the action of imaginary units, and it will canonically normalise, up to an overall factor, the quadratic free-fields Hamiltonian.

 The light-cone momentum $P_+$ defined as

 is fixed in terms of the string tension as

 which is obtained by integrating over $\sigma$ the light-cone gauge condition (\ref{lightcone_gauge}).
 We are interested in studying the non-relativistic action in the limit where $T\rightarrow \infty$ and $P_+ \rightarrow \infty$, keeping $P_+ / T$ fixed to $2\pi K$.